What does an optimized article even look like?

 Before publishing, be sure that your target keyword is found in the following places:

 4. In Around 50% of the H2 and H3 Headers

 Image alt-tags are for screen reading devices to help the visually impaired.
 This is what will be read out loud if someone is using such a tool.
 Aim to naturally insert the keyword in a way that makes sense to them.

-At this point, if you’ve been following along with the entire SEO course, you should begin to be feeling pretty confident in your SEO and content outline abilities.
+At this point, if you’ve been following along with the last 4 days of the SEO course, you should be feeling pretty confident in your SEO and content outlining abilities.

-You already know the basics, get ready to learn the Advanced SEO tips that will have the biggest impact on your results.
-Stay tuned!
+In tomorrow’s lesson, get ready to learn the advanced SEO tips that will have the biggest impact on your results.